There is little doubt that the COVID-19 pandemic was a unique experiment in the viability of remote work for many businesses.

 Monitoring employee computer activity provides security teams with the opportunity to detect potential indicators of compromise before an attack can escalate.

-Employee monitoring can also identify employees that are engaging in high-risk behavior.
+Hybrid employee monitoring can also identify employees that are engaging in high-risk behavior.
 With evidence of misuse readily available, these behaviors can be readily corrected to reduce the likelihood of a data breach or other security incident.

 Common things to monitor include: